JAGANBALUSAMY/CODEARC/manual.md

 ## Video & Voice Communication

-CodeX supports video and voice communication between participants in a room.
+CODEARC supports video and voice communication between participants in a room.
 You can toggle your camera, microphone, and audio settings in the Video & Voice Communication panel.

-Upon joining the room, CodeX will prompt you to grant permissions to access your media devices (camera, microphone, audio).
+Upon joining the room, CODEARC will prompt you to grant permissions to access your media devices (camera, microphone, audio).

 <div align="center">
   <img src="docs/images/video-voice-communication.png" alt="Video & Voice Communication" width="200"/>